Mac-Rsh/mr-library/document/device/serial/serial_EN.md

 }
 ```

-Note: When no write buffer is set and not using `MR_OFLAG_NONBLOCK` for opening, it will use polling mode for
+Note: When no write buffer is set and not using `MR_O_NONBLOCK` for opening, it will use polling mode for
 synchronous writing.
 When a write buffer is set, it will write the data to the write buffer (return the actual number of
 bytes written), and asynchronously send the data through interrupt or DMA.
 The write callback function will be triggered
 after sending is complete.
 When data is being asynchronously sent, the write lock will automatically be locked, and